 That’s the upside.

 The downside is what you’d expect: A smallish back seat area — and cargo area.
 Tiggy’s got just 35.8 inches of second row legroom — as compared with 39.3 in the CX-5 and 38.3 in the just-redesigned (2015) Honda CR-V. The also-all-new Toyota RAV4 has 37.2 inches of legroom in its second row.

 Cargo capacity stands at 23.8 cubic feet with the back seat up — 56.1 one with them down.
-The CX-5 has 34.1 cubic feet of space behind its second row — and 64.8 with them folded flat.
+This is pretty picayune.
+(The CX-5 has 34.1 cubic feet of space behind its second row — and 64.8 with them folded flat.)

-On the other hand — and this is interesting — the Kia Sportage has slightly less total cargo space — 54.6 cubic feet with its second row folded (though it has slightly more with them not folded: 26.1 cubic feet).
+On the other hand — and this is interesting — the KIa Sportage has slightly less total cargo space — 54.6 cubic feet with its second row folded (though it has slightly more with them not folded: 26.1 cubic feet).
 And though you won’t find space for a pallet of bricks in the Tiggy’s cargo area, the modular crossover layout (folding second row, tallish profile) allows you to carry a lot more stuff a lot more easily than you could in a car.

 The R-LIne package turns the Tiggy into a luxury crossover in all but name.
 Thusly tricked out — and take off the VW badges — it could pass for a small Audi or BMW crossover.
 Objectively, it’s as nice — as high-end feeling — as they are.
 But that pushing $40k price tag is probably pushing things too far.
-VW’s genius has long been selling cars that drive — ride and handle — like BMWs, Benzes Audis.
-That feel as “put together” as those cars do
+VW’s genius has long been selling cars that drive — ride and handle — like BMWs, Benzes Audis and which feel as “put together” as those cars do.

 But which don’t cost what those cars do.